aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/01-the-dao-contract.md

 Instead, the permissions for the above mentioned functionalities are better restricted to the `DAO` contract itself and triggered through governance [plugins](03-plugins.md) that you can install on your DAO.

-In the next section, we will dive deeper into the DAOs permissione management system
+In the next section, we will dive deeper into the DAOs permissione manager.